luiz158/spring-boot-security-oauth2/README.md

 ### Remote token services for token validation
 Configured Authorization Server to enable check_token endpoint to validate if a token is still valid

+## Notes
+- The annotation @EnableJpaAuditing is used to handle the created and update values of bean User, and works together with @EntityListeners(AuditingEntityListener.class)